mryhryki/js-lib/README.md

 # js-lib

-Collection of JavaScript libraries for personal use.
+JavaScript libraries for personal use.